BioinfoSupport/hpc-deepcadrt/Readme.md

 ### 2. Connect the HPC cluster

-* Either by opening a terminal on your machine and connect via SSH:
+* Either by opening a terminal on your machine and connect via SSH (either Baobab or Yggdrasil):
 ```bash
 ssh 'unige_id'@baobab2.hpc.unige.ch
 ssh 'unige_id'@login1.yggdrasil.hpc.unige.ch
 ```

 * Or by connecting to http://ondemand.baobab.hpc.unige.ch/

-### 2. Connect to hpc (Baobab or Yggdrdasil)

 ### 3. Mount NAS on the login node (do it once)